heedy/connectordb-android/README.md

 ## Adding New Loggers

 The app was made with extensibility in mind. `android/app/src/main/java/com/connectordb_android/loggers/` contains all of the data-gathering code.
 To create a new logger:
-- Extend `BaseLogger` or `GoogleFitLogger` if using google fit data.
-Use the existing loggers as examples on how this is done
+- Extend `BaseLogger` to do your logging.
+Use the existing loggers as a reference.
+You can also extend the following convenience classes:
+    - `GoogleFitLogger` if using google fit data.
+It automatically takes care of all syncing/data gathering
+    - `ContentProviderLogger` if using a content provider for your data (for example, gathering data from another app).
 - Add your logger in `LoggerService.java`, so it is started automatically
 - Set up any permissions you might need for your logger
     - `android/app/src/main/AndroidManifest.xml`: Any permissions you use need to be added here